top of page

 See All

-Below are the reports to the committee and members and the AGM agenda for the 2025 meeting to be held at 3pm at Ballarat Showgrounds on...
+Below are the reports to the committee and members and the AGM agenda for the 2026 meeting to be held at at the National Show venue, Copland St, Wagga Wagga, NSW, on Saturday, July 25, at 2.30pm.
+The

 Comments